billhorsman/deploku/README.md

 Enter `y` to proceed or anything else to abort.
 Nothing will happen unless you enter `y`.

-If there are migrations pending then you will be forced to either pass in either the `maintenance` or `maintenance:skip` options.
+If there are migrations pending then you will be forced to pass in either the `maintenance` or `maintenance:skip` options.

 ```
 [master]$ deploku production deploy maintenance